fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Would a developer need to read/learn about TDD before reading/learning BDD?﻿

 > Do I have to work in a TDD way?

 > Could you do a video on what a junior php developer needs to know?